daniel-p741/Geographic-Dashboard-Prototype/README.md

 The Geospatial Dashboard is supported by a Dagster pipeline that performs filtering, classification, and analysis on institutional datasets.
 Each institution is displayed on an interactive OpenStreetMap-style map, accompanied by a t-SNE visualization that displays clustering/similarity based on institutional attributes.

-Note: the Render instance may be slow to start up, as its still in development.
+Note: the Render instance may be slow to start up (~30-60 seconds), as its still in development.
 The final version will be hosted on a dedicated server.

 Render Link: https://geographic-combinations.onrender.com